Stillwell-C/blog-frontend/README.md

 ### Authentication

 - The frontend is hosted on [Vercel](https://vercel.com/) and the backend is hosted on [Railway](https://railway.app/).
-Resultingly, the refresh token stored in an HTTP only secure cookie is a cross-site cookie and does not function properly on some browsers, particularly some incognito or private browser windows such as Chrome and Opera.
-Refreshing the page will log you out on these browsers when using an incognito window.
+Resultingly, the refresh token stored in an HTTP only secure cookie is a cross-site cookie and does not function properly on some browsers, including Safari and incognito or private browser modes of browsers such as Chrome and Opera.
+Due to how these browsers treat the cross-site cookie, log cannot be persisted and refreshing the page will log you out.

 ## Built with